wyatt-feng/CS305-23S-Assignment1/README.md

 In response to the commands, the server will respond a 3-digit status code, followed by a sentence explaining the status code.
 For the meaning and common usage, you can refer to [this](https://en.wikipedia.org/wiki/List_of_FTP_server_return_codes).
 The same as commands, each response must be ended with `\r\n`.

+Here are some common responses:
+ - 220 CS305 FTP server ready.
+(Welcome message.
+You can modify the name of the server name.)
+ - 331 Username ok, send password.
+(Optional)
+ - 230 Login successful.
+ - 200 Type set to: Binary.
+ - 213 xxxx (xxxx represents the size of the file)
+ - 200 Active data connection established.
+ - 125 Data connection already open.
+Transfer starting.
+ - 226 Transfer complete.
+ - 221 Goodbye.
+ - 504 Command not implemented for that parameter.
+ - 502 Command not implemented.
+ - 421 Service not available, closing control connection.
+ - 425 Can't open data connection.
+ - 426 Connection closed; transfer aborted.
+ - 430 Invalid username or password.
+ - 530 Not logged in.
+ - 534 Request denied for policy reasons.

+Basically, the code is for the server, and the sentence is for the user.
+So you can customize the messages, as long as the code is correct.
+These are not compulsory, i.e. you do not need to implement all of them.

 To give you an overview of a complete connection, here is a screenshot of packets:

 ![](ftp_packets.png)

+In this screenshot, the commands are the ones after "Request: ", and the responses are after "Response: ".
+CRLF(`\r\n`) is ignored in the screenshot but you should **not** forget it.
+The grey items are TCP connections for data transfer.

 ## Environment Setup